harvardinformatics/informatics-website/docs/resources/Tutorials/pangenome-cactus-minigraph.md

     }
 </style>

-For aligning genome assemblies from the same species for population genomic analyses, the [Cactus genome alignment software](https://github.com/ComparativeGenomicsToolkit/cactus) has [implemented a workflow](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md) using [minigraph](https://github.com/lh3/minigraph).
+For aligning genome assemblies from the same species for population genomic analyses, the [Cactus genome alignment software :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus){:target="_blank"} has [implemented a workflow :octicons-link-external-24:](https://github.com/ComparativeGenomicsToolkit/cactus/blob/master/doc/pangenome.md){:target="_blank"} using [minigraph :octicons-link-external-24:](https://github.com/lh3/minigraph){:target="_blank"}.
 However, this can still be technically difficult to run.
-Here we have developed a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline to facilitate running Cactus-minigraph on a computing cluster.
+Here we have developed a [Snakemake :octicons-link-external-24:](https://snakemake.readthedocs.io/en/stable/){:target="_blank"} pipeline to facilitate running Cactus-minigraph on a computing cluster.
 For more details on how Snakemake breaks up Cactus-minigraph's steps, expand the box below.

 ??? example "The cactus-minigraph snakemake pipeline's rulegraph"